JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 ## Timbre control of simple FM

 One of the goals of FM synthesis research was to be able to use a MIDI keyboard to control it.
-That means, that we need a way of keeping the timbre somewhat consistent while changing the pitch.
+That means we need a way of keeping the timbre somewhat consistent while changing the pitch.

 It turns out that **if the ratio of the carrier frequency to the modulation frequency is constant, the partials' structure is preserved.**

-In other words, if we multiply the carrier frequency by some real constant, we need to multiply the modulation frequency by the same constant in order to keep the partials' structure the intact.
+In other words, if we multiply the carrier frequency by some real constant, we need to multiply the modulation frequency by the same constant in order to keep the partials' structure intact.

 The frequency ratio is sometimes denoted $c:m$ or $R_f$.
 Mathematically, we can write